Only a couple weeks left! Refer a Friend! between now and the end of the season, and enter for a chance to win a free album of guided meditations.

 In our Pro extension, we take a look at travel from a religious perspective as we explore the tradition of sacred pilgrimage and how it connects us more deeply with our gods and each other.
 Religious traditions all over the world have encouraged pilgrimage as a way of honoring a shared history and re-enacting the patterns of Spirit in the physical world.
 Muslim writer Dilshad D. Ali offers ten tips for how to craft your own spiritual pilgrimage, and Alison shares excerpts from her journal reflecting on her experiences two years ago during her own sacred pilgrimage to Ireland.

-This work is licensed under a CC BY-NC-SA License.
+CC BY-NC-SA License.